skotak2/Package-Pricing-At-Mission-Hospital/README.md

 * BP Ranges Imputed 'Normal' BP range for null values which were Juvenile Patients
 * Urea Imputed 'Normal' Urea level for 11 null values.
 Assumption: Urea measurement is not critical for that patient.

+### Variable Interactions

+New categorical variables were derived flagging subjects with multiple health issues.
+The following are the conditions that were hypothesized based on domain expertise,

 ## Statistical Tests